para-droid-ai/scratchpad/README.md

 ## Usage

-Once Scratchpad is added to your AI Profile/PPLX Space (via Space Prompt or File), it will enhance your AI's reasoning capabilities.
+Once Scratchpad is added to your AI Profile/PPLX Space (via Space Prompt or AI Profile), it will enhance your AI's reasoning capabilities.
 Here’s how it works:

 1. **Automatic Activation**:
     - Scratchpad will be automatically triggered during interactions, enhancing the AI's ability to reason and provide insightful responses.